YugantGotmare/ProteinVisionary/README.md

 This project provides a user-friendly web interface for predicting the 3D structure of proteins.
 Users can enter a protein sequence, initiate the structure prediction, and visualize the predicted structure in 3D.

+## Deployed Web App

+Access the live version of the Protein Structure Predictor on [Streamlit](https://proteinvisionary-protein-structure-predictor.streamlit.app/)

 ## How to Use

 1. **Enter Protein Sequence:** On the main page, enter the target protein sequence in the provided text area.